 Prior to a drug and alcohol intervention, planning is essential to make sure the right people show up at the right place and time with information about what to expect throughout the experience.
 It is important to decide who will help stage the intervention and who to invite to make the experience go as smoothly as possible.

 A place and time must be selected prior to an intervention.
-It is important to choose a place which offers privacy such as the family home.
+It is important to choose a place that offers privacy such as the family home.
 A time should be chosen that is convenient for the individual with addiction and is most likely to be sober (and of sound mind).
 This is the optimal time for the individual to possibly consider treatment options.

 Each member of the intervention group should plan what will be said and how to say it in a helpful way.
 Many people find it helps to write down a statement prior to the intervention and read it rather than try to remember what to say during a highly emotional time.